beerose/blog/content/posts/js-quiz/post.md

 My guess would be that *this* is a boxed **reference** to a number, so what happens here is a comparison by reference.

-The code below results in *true*, which possibly can mean that *this* needed to be coerced to number in order to perform numbers comparison.
+The code below results in *true*, which possibly can mean that *this* needed to be coerced to number in order to perform a comparison by value.

 ```js
 Number.prototype.isOne = function () { return this - 1 === 0; }